mohanafathollahi/multivariate-time-series-prediction/README.md

 Another important issue to address is the reduction of time and space complexity.
 In prior works, transformers process entire input tokens, resulting in quadratic complexity.
 By applying patching, the token with size 𝑁 can be reduced to 𝐿/S, where S refers to the stride.
 In the diagram below, a look-back window of size 3 is applied, followed by another look-back window after 2 strides.
 Based on each look-back window, we can predict the next sequence length, which is 2.
 Patching divides the input into smaller parts, leading to significant savings in complexity.<br>

 <img src="Images/patching.png" alt="patching" width="500"/>
-## Section 2: Experiment on dataset<br>
+## Section 3: Experiment on dataset<br>
 **1. Data preparation:**<br>
 There are 15 independent features in this data set and 1 dependent feature.<br>
 -Independent features:<br>
-  -12 numerical continuous features which refer to Weather Parameters.<br>
+  -12 numerical continuous features which refer to weather parameters.<br>
-  -3 categorical variables which are details of the Special days (Holidays, Holidays_ID, School days)<br>
+  -3 categorical variables which are details of the special days (Holidays, Holidays_ID, School days)<br>
+-Dependent feature:<br>
+  -1 feature which refers to the target value or electricity demand based on the weather parameters and special days.<br>
 There are **no null values** in the dataset, and the only preprocessing step applied was standardizing the data by removing the mean and scaling to unit variance.
 This was done using the `StandardScaler` from `sklearn`.<br>
 **2.Split dataset to three parts:**<br>
 -Train: 70%--->30642 samples<br>